-On their adventures the pair meet an extravagant cast of Dickens characters including Thomas Codlin and his travelling puppet show, Dick Swiveller, Sampson the lawyer and Mrs. Jarley, owner of a Waxworks exhibition who employs them for a time.
-Nell and the old man suffer much misery and hardship, but through it all the girl remains loyal and loving.
-Mr. Marton, a kindly schoolmaster, takes pity in the distressed couple and provides lodgings for them near an old church where Nell tends the graves.
+On their adventures, the pair meet an extravagant cast of Dickens characters including Thomas Codlin and his travelling puppet show, Dick Swiveller, Sampson the lawyer and Mrs Jarley, owner of a Waxworks exhibition who employs them for a time.
+Nell and the old man suffer much misery and hardship, but through it all, the girl remains loyal and loving.
+Mr Marton, a kindly schoolmaster, takes pity on the distressed couple and provides lodgings for them near an old church where Nell tends the graves.
 Her health declines and her death provides one of Dickens’ most moving and sentimental scenes in all his fiction.
 In his Preface to the 1848 Cheap Edition, the author wrote:

 ‘I had it always in my fancy to surround the lonely figure of the child with grotesque and wild, but not impossible companions, and to gather about her innocent face and pure intentions, associates as strange and uncongenial as the grim objects that are about her bed when her history is first foreshadowed.’

 It is said that the author was traumatized by the demise of Nell.
 As he was writing the novel he felt as though he were experiencing the death of one of his own children.
 It also brought back painful memories of the death of his sister-in-law, Mary Hogarth.